StevensND/switch-port-mods/Mario & Luigi Brothership/[01006D0017F7A000]/readme.md

 Here is a [tutorial](https://youtu.be/m-V6Rs2sm9w?si=-b10u6yv0dhih5Kk) by Grown Up Gaming on how to convert .pchtxt to .ips

 Here is a [video guide](https://youtu.be/0X5g6HF7LB4?si=n-UtFAEAj2VtjEQQ) + [written guide](https://rentry.co/NSwitch60FPSLockerGuide) about FPSLocker

+Here is a [written guide](https://rentry.co/howtoget60fps) about how to get 60FPS on Switch.

+I uploaded some mods on IPS format too.

+## OLED Switch (Mariko) FPS Test**

+> [!NOTE]
+My OC settings are on the gameplay video.
+However I higly suggest don't do copy & paste.

+- 60FPS Only with Default Resolution (1600x900) = 45-50FPS in game.
+Reaching 60FPS on battles.

+- 60FPS + 1080p Mod without OC =  32-35FPS.
+Reaching 45-60 on battle.

+- 60FPS + 1080p Mod + LOD Mod with OC = Watch the gameplay video

 ## Credits